 Planes You Can Fly

-An overview of the training fleet
+An overview of the training fleet: Common training aircraft

 Some people say that since then end of World War II, more pilots have learned to fly in the Cessna 150 or 152 than any other type of airplane.
 They're so easy to fly that they're often affectionately called the Land-O-Matic after a term used by Cessna in its old marketing campaigns.
 These two Cessna models leave complexity behind in favor of low operating costs, reliability, and ease of use.
-However, these same easygoing flying qualities can make transitioning to a larger aircraft later more difficult.

 Schweizer introduced the 300CB in August 1995.
 The company moved the pilot's position from the left seat to the more traditional (for helicopters) right seat; installed a less-expensive, lower-powered engine with a longer interval between overhauls; and reduced the gross weight.
 The visibility is great; the pilot can look back and see the main rotor drive assembly and the tail rotor.
 The cabin is wide and comfortable, allowing the largest of students plenty of elbow room.